 Another effective option of protecting your assets is a Pre-Inheritance Trust (PIT).
-A PIT was originally used by wealthy individuals to reduce their estate tax liability while providing an inheritance for their children.
+A pre-inheritance trust was originally used by wealthy individuals to reduce their estate tax liability while providing an inheritance for their children.
 The PIT has since evolved into a powerful asset protection tool.

-Let’s look at the two benefits the PIT offers separately to understand how it works:
+Let’s look at the two benefits the Pre-Inheritance Trusts offer separately to understand how it works

-The asset protection benefit of a PIT is very easy to understand.
-Since you have gifted the money to the PIT, it’s no longer yours.
-If you are sued in the future, your judgment creditor cannot collect from the PIT since it’s no longer your asset.
+The asset protection benefit of a pre-inheritance trust is very easy to understand.
+Since you have gifted the money to the pre-inheritance trust, it’s no longer yours.
+If you are sued in the future, your judgment creditor cannot collect from the pre-inheritance trust since it’s no longer your asset.

-In addition, since your children are just beneficiaries of the PIT and not owners of the trust assets, until the assets are distributed to them at the time and manner predetermined by you, court judgments against your children are not recoverable from the PIT either.
+In addition, since your children are just beneficiaries of the pre-inheritance trust and not owners of the trust assets, until the assets are distributed to them at the time and manner predetermined by you, court judgments against your children are not recoverable from the pre-inheritance trust either.
 The timing and manner of asset distribution from the PIT may be in one lump sum or in small periodic payments.

 In other words, the PIT completely protects your assets from lawsuits against you or your children.